 App Association members are selective about the markets they enter, but they compete aggressively.
 And the presence of a powerful and well-resourced competitor is not always enough to totally discourage entry.
 Having plentiful resources is an undeniable advantage as a competitor (whether it is a platform or not), but our member companies exist because they fill a niche with a differentiated product, they can compete on price, or they can simply outmaneuver the larger competitors.
 The continued existence and success of camera apps on app stores is an example of companies competing directly with a platform.
-We note our concern with DMCH's findings with respect to the "first mover" advantages to customer acquisition that software distribution platforms themselves have largely enabled,13 because DMCH's discussion does not describe the tradeoff between the platform and developers which funds platform integrity.
-We strongly encourage DMCH's final report to include a discussion of this tradeoff, which is critical to a holistic understanding of the development and utility of software distribution platforms.
+It is important that CCC's consideration fully explore the tradeoff between the platform and developers which funds platform integrity, which is critical to a holistic understanding of the development and utility of software distribution platforms.